Chapter 3 : Tricks and Treats, But Mostly Tricks

 I started to walk back out the way I had come, but the door opened again.
 “Hi,” said Mandy.
 “I want to talk to you.
 I was waiting for you to get back.”

-“Oh, I bet,” I said sarcastically.
+“Right, looked like it,” I said sarcastically.
 “What about Russell?
 You can’t just—”

 “He went upstairs, it’s fine, he doesn’t care.
 So…”